formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 ### Common Usage Example

-A very common example is formatting messages that have numbers with plural lables.
+A very common example is formatting messages that have numbers with plural labels.
 With this package you can make sure that the string is properly formatted for a person's locale, e.g.:

 ```js
 var MESSAGES = {